uswds/uswds-site/pages/patterns/create-a-profile/gender-identity-and-sex.md

 Historically, the federal government has asked people to choose between male and female.
 Recently, agencies and programs have been moving toward providing more options, reflecting the fact that a person's gender identity may not reflect the sex they were assigned at birth, and that sex is not always unambiguously male or female.

 As one example, in April 2022, the U.S. Department of State updated [Form DS-11](https://eforms.state.gov/Forms/ds11.pdf) and began allowing people to self-attest and specify `M` (male), `F` (female), or `X` on their passports.
 The Department of State defines `X` as “Unspecified or another gender identity” on Form DS-11.
 The form collects this information as `Gender` but it is displayed on a passport as `Sex`.
+More recently, [Executive Order 14075](https://www.whitehouse.gov/briefing-room/presidential-actions/2022/06/15/executive-order-on-advancing-equality-for-lesbian-gay-bisexual-transgender-queer-and-intersex-individuals/) Advancing Equality for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Individuals makes specific calls for improved, responsible collection of sexual orientation and gender identity information.

 The White House's [Office of Management and Budget](https://www.whitehouse.gov/omb/), [Federal Committee on Statistical Methodology](https://www.fcsm.gov/) interagency committee, and [Centers for Disease Control and Prevention](https://www.cdc.gov/) are just some of the federal agencies and programs working to define a meaningful, inclusive way to collect gender identity and sex information when it is needed.
 We were especially interested in the way CDC's [HIV Nexus Clinician Resources](https://www.cdc.gov/hiv/clinicians/transforming-health/health-care-providers/collecting-sexual-orientation.html) articulates the importance of asking two separate questions to ensure healthcare providers can provide patient-centered, high quality care: `current gender identity`, and `sex listed at birth`.
-This two-question approach is also recommended in [Recommendations on the best practices for the collection of sexual orientation and gender identity data on federal statistical surveys](https://www.whitehouse.gov/wp-content/uploads/2023/01/SOGI-Best-Practices.pdf) released in January 2023.
+This multi-question approach is also recommended in [Recommendations on the best practices for the collection of sexual orientation and gender identity data on federal statistical surveys](https://www.whitehouse.gov/wp-content/uploads/2023/01/SOGI-Best-Practices.pdf) released in January 2023.

 This is an evolving space, and language recommendations are also evolving.
 In this pattern we've used the term `gender identity` to capture the way a person wishes to be represented, vs. gender as a construct.
 We've also used the term `sex` vs. `biological sex`.
 In very specific clinical or legal use cases a more specific label may be correct.
 This language, in particular, should be evaluated for your specific program needs.